Natural and Working Lands

 Empty column

-Louisiana has passed legislation that authorizes soil and water conservation districts to provide financial assistance for practices that improve soil health.
+Soil and water conservation districts are authorized to provide financial assistance for practices that improve soil health.

 Establishing Policies